Why an overlay, not a replacement. The thesis.

 Provenance

-The AI IR Overlay was developed and field-tested through the AI IR Overlay LinkedIn newsletter series (Issues 1 through 24, 2025 to 2026), authored by Jacob Ideji.
+The AI IR Overlay was developed through the AI IR Overlay LinkedIn newsletter series (Issues 1 through 24, 2025 to 2026), authored by Jacob Ideji, as a synthesis of NIST AI RMF 1.0, NIST CSF 2.0, NIST SP 800-61 r3, OWASP Top 10 for Agentic Applications 2026, EU AI Act deployer obligations, and the maintainer’s incident response and AI security experience.
+The framework has not yet been deployed in a documented production AI incident; adopters who use it in a real incident are encouraged to submit anonymized case studies via Discussions.
 Each newsletter issue maps to one playbook in the full framework.
 See CONTENT_MAP.md for the issue-to-file index.

 Related work